-As the nation continues to grow so will the demand for freight transport; estimated to reach 25 billion tons/$37 trillion (from 18.1 billion tons/$19.2 trillion in 2015) by 2045.
+As the nation continues to grow, so will the demand for freight transportation.
+Latest estimations showed this mode of transportation tends to reach 25 billion tons/$37 trillion (from 18.1 billion tons/$19.2 trillion in 2015) by 2045.
 Coastal areas include 14 of the 20 largest Metropolitan Statistical Areas in the United States.
 For goods, valued in excess of 2.25 trillion USD, trucks are the most common mode used to move between these international gateways and island locations.
-This trend is expected to continue with tonnage of international trade forecast to grow at a rate of 3.4 percent per year between 2007 and 2040.
+This trend is expected to continue with tonnages of international trade forecast to grow at a rate of 3.4 percent per year between 2007 and 2040.
 Unfortunately, this increase is mirrored with an increase in truck and rail crashes as well as congestion since state DOTs are increasingly shifting from capacity increases to road maintenance.

-We have assembled top expertise on freight transportation, network modeling, sustainability, and ITS, representing leading universities across the nation with deep connections to local, state, and regional communities.
-Each of these universities has an established transportation research center/lab with top quality faculty conducting leading edge research.
-We are motivated to embrace innovative research projects, train the current and future transportation leaders and workforce, and engage with the industry to enhance collaboration between agencies by improving efficiency and safety, sustainably reduce traffic congestion, and develop standards to ensure interoperability today and in the future.
+The FMRI assembled top experts on freight transportation, network modeling, sustainability, and ITS, representing leading universities across the nation with deep connections to local, state, and regional communities.
+Each university has an established transportation research center/lab where leading-edge research can be conducted.
+All the FMRI partners are motivated to embrace innovative research projects, train current and future transportation leaders and workforce, and engage with the industry to enhance collaborations between agencies by improving efficiency and safety, sustainability, reduced traffic congestion, and develop standards to ensure interoperability today and in the future.
 At the same time, the center will have a significant educational impact.
 The consortium members have a successful history of enhancing interdisciplinary learning opportunities and engaging underrepresented groups.
 In the proposed center, this commitment will be continued and improved via integrated education and outreach components that leverage ongoing activities.